EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    Note that only 'protected' and 'signature' of the COSE_Sign1 object are used in message_2, see next bullet.

-* Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algortihm in the cipher suite CIPHER_SUITE_U, K_2, IV_2, and the following parameters (further clarifications in {{COSE-enc-explained}}).
+* Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algortihm in the cipher suite CIPHER_SUITE_U, K_2, IV_2, and the following parameters (further clarifications in {{COSE-sig-explained}}).
 The protected header SHALL be empty.
 The unprotected header MAY contain parameters (e.g. 'alg').

    * plaintext = bstr .cborseq [ ~protected, signature, ?
 UAD_2 ]